 Spring 2003 Fellows

-Seun was born in Ibadan, Nigeria, in 1978 and came to this country as a teenager with dreams of becoming a lawyer.
+Seun was born in Ibadan, Nigeria, and came to this country as a teenager with dreams of becoming a lawyer.

 Seun graduated from Yale Law School in 2004.
 He received his BA cum laude in political science from the State University of New York at Stony Brook in 2001.